-PRDOH is the Responsible Entity (RE) for environmental matters regarding CDBG-DR funded projects and activities.
+PRDOH is the Responsible Entity (RE) for environmental review and compliance for all projects that receive CDBG-DR funds under the PHA set-aside.
 PRDOH will maintain a written Environmental Review Record (ERR) of the environmental review process meeting the legal requirements and documenting PRDOH's review and compliance with the related federal authorities listed in 24 C.F.R.
 Part 58.
-For additional details, regarding the Environmental Review please refer to the CDBG-DR Gap to LIHTC Program Guidelines.
+For additional details, regarding the Environmental Review please refer to Annex P- CDBG-DR Gap to LIHTC Program Guidelines.